Washington State Car Insurance Laws

 Car insurance provides you and other drivers with financial protection should an accident occur.
 It can help to cover both the property and the medical damages that can occur as a result of an accident, which can end up saving you some really big bucks.

-While car insurance is required in order to legally drive in the United States, insurance laws vary from state to state.
+While car insurance is required in most states in order to legally drive in the United States, insurance laws vary from state to state.
 In order to ensure that you are driving safely and legally, you need to be sure that you have the right coverage for your state.

 State Minimum Car Insurance Coverage In Washington

-Every state has determined a minimum amount of car insurance coverage that is required.
+Most states require drivers to have valid car insurance in order to drive on the road, and every state that does has determined a minimum amount of car insurance coverage that is required.